 Many Wine Country spas use local products like honey, grape seeds, and even wine.

 Fairmont Sonoma Mission Inn & Spa: This luxury resort in the Sonoma Valley includes the state-of-the-art Willow Spring Spa, with baths fed by the resort's ancient natural thermal waters.
 The signature Bathing Ritual included with each spa visit features an exfoliating shower, two mineral water soaking pools, herbal steam, dry sauna, and cool-down showers.

-Opened with much anticipation in late 2016, SingleThread in Healdsburg earned two Michelin stars in 2018 and three Michelin stars in 2019 for its 11-course tasting meals customized to guests’ dietary preferences and restrictions.
+Opened with much anticipation in late 2016, SingleThread in Healdsburg earned two Michelin stars in 2018 and three Michelin stars in 2019 for its 11-course tasting meals customized to guests' dietary preferences and restrictions.
 Their dishes are crafted as works of art, with delicacies like black cod Fukkura-san (donabe style, which is rustic clay pot cooking) with root vegetables, cabbage, charred onion, and walnut-nori pesto.